RTXteam/RTX-KG2/README.md

-The Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it as follows (WARNING: don't run these steps without first making a backup AMI of your system):
+The Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it as follows (WARNING: don't run this command without first making a backup AMI of your system):

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/delete-mysql-ubuntu.sh)